Definition of Apparent Weight

-Now assume that you are standing in an elevator at rest.
+If you are at rest in an elevator, imagine you are standing there.
 The (‘True’) weight, of course, is mg.
-But the apparent weight is also mg.
-Since you are at rest, N = mg.
+Nevertheless, the apparent weight is mg as well.
+When at rest, N = mg.

 Assume that the magnitude of an elevator's acceleration is: |a|.

 Elevator going up and slowing down: N = mg − m|a|.

 Elevator going up, and increasing speed: N = mg + m|a|.

 Elevator going downwards and slowing down: N = mg + m|a|.